-Table 3, the total effect of an early life shock on dropout in a high child labor district, using different cutoffs besides the median for calculating the share of rounds a district is above the cutoff.
+Alternative Measures of Child Labor Prevalence.
+While the baseline regressions measure $CL{dt}$ as the leave-own out share of surveys where child labor is above-median, our results are robust to alternative choices.
+In Figure 5, we report our primary estimate from Table 3, the total effect of an early life shock on dropout in a high child labor district, using different cutoffs besides the median for calculating the share of rounds a district is above the cutoff.
 In this case, a "high child labor district" is a district that is always above the cut-off given by the x-axis.
 We plot the total effect using 20th, 40th, 60th, and 80th percentile cut-offs.
-As the cut-offs grow, the total effect on dropout in high child labor districts increases, from an insignificant .0005 with a cutoff at the 20th percentile to 0.009 for districts above the 80th percentile of the child labor distribution.
+As the cut-offs grow, the total effect on dropout in high child labor districts monotonically increases.
+In the IV specification, there is an insignificant effect of 0.0005 with a (very low) cutoff at the 20th percentile that grows to an effect of 0.009 for districts above the 80th percentile of the child labor distribution.
 This implies that districts with the most child labor experience the strongest increase in dropout in response to positive early life shocks.
-While not a formal prediction of the model, this is in line the logic of Proposition 3b that the effects of early life shocks on dropout are increasing with the returns to child labor.
-Additionally, in Appendix Table A3, we show that early life shocks interacted with a continuous measure of the average share of children involved in child labor also predicts increased dropout.
+While not a formal prediction of the model, this is in line the logic of Proposition 3b that the positive effects of early life shocks on dropout are increasing with the returns to child labor.

 Alternative Schooling Measures (NSS).
 We also reproduce our benchmark results from the ASER data using alternative schooling measures in the NSS.
-In columns 1-3 of Table 4, the outcome measure is an indicator variable for responding "attends school" to the question about a child's primary activity.
+In columns 1-3 of Table 5, the outcome measure is an indicator variable for responding "attends school" to the question about a child's primary activity.
 The results are similar to those in ASER.
 Early life rainfall shocks increase self-reported enrollment in low child labor places, this positive effect declines with increases in child labor, and in high child labor places, the effect reverses and becomes negative (albeit not significant).
 Lower precision in the NSS is not altogether surprising since it contains data for many fewer individuals than ASER.

 Columns 4-6 report the results for eating any meals at school in the previous month, an alternative proxy for school attendance.
 Columns 7-9 report results for eating over twenty meals at school in a month, a proxy for more intensive attendance.
-The same pattern emerges for meals as self-reported school attendance, though the total effect in high child labor places is now significant in our preferred IV specification.
+The same pattern emerges for meals as self-reported school attendance, though the total effect in high child labor places is now significant in our IV specification.
 One natural question is how much of the effect of early life shocks matters at the intensive versus extensive margin.
-The total effects in our preferred IV specification are similar for any meal and more than 20 meals (around a .01 decrease in high child labor districts), suggesting that the results are likely driven by extensive margin changes.
+The total effects in our